wordofwarning/wordofwarning.org/current/2015-spring/h&d/index.md

 A fully functioning cafe blending art with the everyday.<br>Spontaneity and performance meet great food and drink.

 ####Venue + Booking Details
-Dates: Wednesday 4 — Sunday 8, Wednesday 11 — Sunday 15, Wednesday 18 — Sunday 22 + Wednesday 25 March 2015
+Dates: Wed 4 — Sun 8, Wed 11 — Sun 15, Wed 18 — Sun 22 + Wed 25 March 2015
-Times: open 12noon-7.30pm each day; happy hour 6.30-7.30pm
+Opening Times: 12noon-7.30pm each day (happy hour 6.30-7.30pm)
 Venue: TO BE CONFIRMED IN LATE FEBRUARY
 Tickets: entry to the cafe is free; however there may be some special events with restricted entry (see below for details)
-Enquiries Tel: TBC

 ####Access Information
-The venue is to be confirmed.
+The venue is to be confirmed in late February.

 ####More
+*At Hunt & Darton Cafe we are proud to satisfy appetites in more ways than one.*

-Award winning Pop-up cafe– which isn’t just arty, it is ART.
-A fully functioning Café that blends art with the everyday, Hunt & Darton Cafe is a social and artistic hub where spontaneity and performance meet great food and drink.
+An award-winning pop-up cafe — which isn’t just arty, it is ART.
+A fully functioning cafe that blends art with the everyday — a social and artistic hub where spontaneity and performance meet great food and drink.

-Jenny Hunt and Holly Darton expose the inner workings of their business by presenting everything as art-from public display of their bank balance to the lovingly handpicked charity shop crockery.
+Jenny Hunt + Holly Darton expose the inner workings of their business by presenting everything as art — from public display of their bank balance to the lovingly hand-picked charity shop crockery.

 Hunt & Darton Cafe encourages playful participation and meaningful social encounters.
 It can operate as an offsite micro-venue or temporarily transform and existing space in a gallery, theatre, public building or outdoors under canvas.
 Whether seeking surprising art or a relaxing place to spend the afternoon, customers can expect a welcoming atmosphere and food served with a twist.
 This is an exciting, innovative and entrepreneurial project unveiling and celebrating the ‘Cafe’ as an iconic and socially important hub for creative productivity and conversation.